 Based on a true story, the film documents young, fiery and free-thinking Christopher McCandless’s less than conventional road trip into the Alaskan wilderness, in search of life’s true meaning through the lens of his own intense worldview.

 Being the utter movie nerd that I am, I consider it an unforgivable heresy to throw out a mindless spoiler.
 So don’t worry, you’re in safe hands here and nothing crucial from the movie will be unveiled.

 I do however, want to unravel my thoughts on the sentiment that happiness is only real when it is shared, as I have mixed views on the phrase and would like to add my own personal spin on it.

-“Happiness is only real when shared.”
+“Happiness is only real when shared.”– Christopher McCandless

-When I first heard of this concept I was on an aggressive quest for independence and ending a chapter of my life of being around people who knew, loved and accepted me.
+When I first heard of this concept I was on an aggressive quest for independence and ending a chapter of my life of being around people who knew me and kept me around, regardless of my strengths and flaws.
 I was about to venture well and truly out of my comfort-zone to the other side of the world, on a one-way ticket.

 I hold my hands up.
 I am truly beaten.
 I will fight this fight no more.
 I get it now; I really, really get it.

 Don’t get me wrong, I still love my own company and I do believe that you should look to be comfortable as a lone wolf for periods of time.
 It does wonders for your confidence, gives you clarity to think and work out what is best for you and iron out any issues when you’re stuck in your head around a noisy crowd.